Content with Your Content?

-7. Write A Product Review—You use a wide variety of goods and services in course of running your business, share your experiences and make recommendations.
+7. Write A Product Review—You use a wide variety of goods and services in the course of running your business, share your experiences, and make recommendations.
 If you run an IT company, people are always looking for information on hardware, software, and apps.
-If you’re a Physical Therapist you can rate exercise equipment or workout clothes.
-You also don’t have to be limited to your to products directly related to your business.
-Food, travel, consumer goods, management tools, are all possible areas.
+If you’re a Physical Therapist, you can rate exercise equipment or workout clothes.
+You also don’t have to be limited to your products directly related to your business.
+Food, travel, consumer goods, management tools are all possible areas.

 9. Get Guest Bloggers—Give your self a break and further your reputation as a thought leader by inviting other experts in related businesses or industries to write posts to your blog.
-They’ll appreciate the exposure to your audience and you’ll get exposure when they promote their post to their audience.
+They’ll appreciate the exposure to your audience, and you’ll get publicity when they promote their post to their audience.

 10. Interview Industry Experts—This one has the added benefit of also being a great way to network and meet leaders in your field.
-Ask them specific questions about your field, or treat it like a profile, and ask them about their career highlights.
+Ask them specific questions, or treat it like a profile, and ask them about their career highlights.
 Interviews can be done in person, over the phone, or by email.
-You can also send out a list of questions to several experts and compile all of their answers in one post or over a period of time.
+You can also send out a list of questions to several experts and compile all of their answers in one post.

 Or Turn Your Podcast Into Blog Posts or a Book.
 Transcribe your podcast episodes and turn them into blog posts.
 Publish the exact transcript or embellish it and write a post based on the transcript, or use them as a basis for a book.

 Book a PillaTalk!

 Seminars, Workshops, Coaching that help you make sense of the digital landscape.